Iovva/Iovva/README.md

 - 💼 I'm looking for a summer development internship.

-- 💻 Full-stack developer.
+- 💻 Full-stack developer. 🎨

-- 🎨 I like making music, writing code, and developing visual art.

 <br/>